hackergrrl/art-of-readme/README.md

 3. *Usage* -- rather than starting to delve into the API docs, it'd be great to see what the module looks like in action.
-I can quickly determine whether the example JS fits the desired style and problem.
-People have lots of opinions on things like promises/callbacks and ES6.
-If it does fit the bill, then I can proceed to greater detail.
+I can quickly determine whether the example JS fits the desired style (promises, callbacks, ES6?) and problem.
    If it does, then I can proceed to greater detail.

 4. *API* -- the name, description, and usage of this module all sound appealing to me.
 I'm very likely to use this module at this point.
 I just need to scan